megaNour/shout/README.md

   command | shout OPT_STRING     # stream mode

 Environments:
+  # Log levels.
-  SHOUT_ENABLED            global logging switch.
+  SHOUT_DISABLED           global logging switch.
 Can be bypassed with f opt.
-  # Log levels.
   SHOUT_LEVEL              the minimal log level accepted.
 Can be bypassed with f opt.
   SHOUT_KNOWN_LEVEL_ONLY   discards logs with no level.
 Can be bypassed with f opt.
   # Default colors.
 All grey.
 Set them to null to use your regular text color.